eddmann/eddmann.github.io/content/posts/2026/2026-04-27-around-the-loop-building-a-coding-agent-harness-in-python/index.md

 A _session_ is the persistent record of a conversation: the messages exchanged, the model used, the tool calls made, anything the harness needs to pick the work back up later.

-The PHP loop's only memory was an in-memory array.
+The PHP loop's only memory was an array.
 On exit, the array naturally went away.
 The next run started from nothing.
 Fine for a five-minute experiment; not fine for a harness conversation I want to come back to tomorrow.